 By default KPlayer removes duplicate entries from playlists when adding new entries.
 Turning the option on allows you to have duplicate entries on playlists.
 Duplicate means that the entries' URLs are exactly the same.
 Note however that different playlist folders can have identical entries regardless of this setting.

 When an error occurs while trying to play a file, KPlayer shows an Error indicator in the status bar.
-You can then left click the indicator to show the message log containing the full output from MPlayer and KDE I/O Slaves.
+You can then click the indicator to show the message log containing the full output from MPlayer and KDE I/O Slaves.
 When this option is turned on, KPlayer will show the message log automatically whenever an error occurs.

 KPlayer 0.5 and later comes with the ability to set a good number of different options on a per file or URL basis.
 Those options are called file properties.
 The File properties micro-HOWTO has more information.